Museum of Islamic Art, Doha: Architecture

-The museum is influenced by ancient Islamic architecture yet has a uniquely modern design involving geometric patterns.
+The museum is influenced by traditional Islamic architecture yet has a uniquely modern design involving geometric patterns.
 It is the first of its kind to feature over 14 centuries of Islamic art in the Arab States of the Persian Gulf.

 Occupying an area of 45,000 sqm, the museum is on an artificial peninsula overlooking the south end of Doha Bay.
 Construction of the building was done by a Turkish company, Baytur Construction, in 2006.
 The interior gallery spaces were designed by a team of Wilmotte Associates.
 The museum was opened on November 22, 2008, by the then-emir of Qatar, Sheikh Hamad.
 It opened to the general public on December 8, 2008.

 At 91 years of age, the museum's architect, I. M. Pei had to be coaxed out of retirement to undertake this enterprise.
 He traveled throughout the Muslim world on a six-month quest to learn about Muslim architecture and history and read Muslim texts to draw inspiration for his design.
 According to Pei, the light fountain in 9th century Ibn Tulun Mosque of Cairo was the inspiration.

 Declining all proposed sites for the museum, he suggested a stand-alone island for the structure to avoid encroachments by other buildings in the future.
 It was built off an artificial peninsula, approximately 60 m off the Doha Corniche and surrounded by a somewhat crescent-shaped 290,000 sqm park.
 Pei requested that the museum spaces be designed by his collaborator on the Louvre project, Wilmotte & Associates, who then assembled a design team including Plowden & Smith (conservation consultants), Isometrix Lighting + Design (lighting consultants), and SG Conseil (AV Consultants) under Turner Projacs.
 Along with this design team, Leslie E. Robertson Associates was the structural engineer for the project.

 The main building consists of the five floors, the main dome, and the central tower.
 It is connected with the education ward via a large central court.
 Pei utilized creamy limestone for the outer facades to emphasize the various shades during the different times of the day.
 The five floors are covered by a glass facade to the north, and it provides a panoramic view of the Persian Gulf.
 The interior of the building is decorated by several Islamic arts, and the large metallic chandelier hung over the main staircase of the lobby.
 Many elements found in Ibn Tulun Mosque are represented in the building as an abstract form.
 This enables the agreement with values and principles of the postmodern architecture historical trend which synchronize the modernity and the historical Islamic architectural identity.